avandenberghe/bbguild/README.md

 #### Upgrading from 1.3.0.2 to 1.3.0.3

-Automod: copy the bbDKP/bbDKP folder into /store/mods. if there already a bbdkp folder there, replace it.
-Then go into automod, click on bbdkp, click on apply changes 1.3.0.2 to 1.3.0.3

-manually: Please follow the upgrade unstructions in /contrib/update_1302_to_1303/update.xml.
-Then run the database update in /install/index.php
+Download and Install the Upgrade mod 1.3.0.2 to 1.3.0.3

 #### Upgrading from 1.2.8-pl2 to 1.3.0.3

 * make a secure backup of all files
 * backup your database

-* Uninstall 1.2.8-pl2 and re-install 1.3.0 using Automod
+* Uninstall 1.2.8-pl2 and re-install 1.3.0.3 using Automod
 	1. If you installed any bbDKP plugins, these have to be uninstalled first.
-		*	upload the install folder for any bbdkp1.2.8 plugin, and run the UMIL uninstaller.
+		*	upload the install folder for any bbdkp 1.2.8 plugin, and run the UMIL uninstaller.
 		*	make sure the module was uninstalled by checking the ACP modules.
 		*	run plugin uninstall from Automod.
-    2. then, from Automod, do uninstall bbDKP 1.2.8-pl2.
+    2. then, from Automod, do uninstall bbDKP 1.2.8-pl2 to uninstall the files and phpbb edits.
+    3. purge the board cache, verify your board is running
-    3. delete /store/mods/bbdkp
+    4. delete /store/mods/bbdkp
-	4. upload the unzipped bbdkp 1.3.0.3 folder to /store/mods
+	5. upload the unzipped bbdkp 1.3.0.3 folder to /store/mods
-	5. from Automod, run file installer
+	6. from Automod, run file installer
-	6. Click on the blue link given, this will redirect you to /install/index.php, then click "update".
+	7. Click on the blue link given, this will redirect you to /install/index.php, then click "update".
 This will update 	   the database from 1.2.8-PL2 to 1.3.0.3

 * Manually
 	*	Localhost